Prompt guide

 AI Render Prompts for Kitchen Designers

-Good prompt structure can help, but kitchen showrooms should not rely on prompt wording alone.
-The safer workflow keeps the source design visible and reviews the output before client use.
+Good prompt structure can help, but kitchen showrooms should not rely on wording alone.
+Generic prompt tools need a manual check; ARQ automatically compares each result with its source before human approval.

 A safer prompt structure